brantonb/sni-autosplitter/configs/readme.md

 ## Game Configuration Format

 Game configurations define memory addresses and conditions for autosplitting.
-They are compatible with the USB2SNES format and use the FxPakPro address space.
+They are compatible with the USB2SNES autosplitter format and use SNES A-bus addresses, which are automatically converted to FxPakPro address space internally.

 ### Basic Structure